 Tips for Answering This Prompt

 Focus on one specific value/quality you have.
-For instance, if honesty is important to you, you could discuss a time you had to decide between telling the truth or telling a lie, and how this choice impacted how you perceive honesty and its significance in everyday life.
+For instance, if honesty is important to you, you could discuss a time you had to decide between telling the truth or telling a lie, and how this choice impacted the role honesty plays in your daily life.

 Explain how Boston College will help you develop this value you have.
-You could talk about specific classes, extracurricular activities, clubs, volunteering opportunities, etc. For example, maybe you’re thinking of making a club to help local disadvantaged families.
+You could talk about specific classes, extracurricular activities, clubs, and volunteer opportunities.
+For example, maybe you've noticed that Boston has a high poverty rate, but BC doesn't have a student organization that's addressing that problem.
+You could then use this prompt to talk about potentially starting a club to help local disadvantaged families.

 Boston College Essay Examples

-Note that since the Boston College essay prompts change every year or so, these essays might not correspond directly to one of the four prompts listed above.
+Note that since the Boston College essay prompts change frequently, so these essays might not correspond directly to one of the four prompts listed above.

 Boston College Essay Example 1